 - Five Bedrooms with En-Suite Bathrooms

 - Enclosed Private Garden with Barbeque

-The Corran Lighthouse is undoubtedly one of the most beautiful lighthouses on Scotland’s West Coast.
+The is undoubtedly one of the most beautiful lighthouses on Scotlands West Coast.
 And even though it doesnt have a fog horn anymore, it is still working properly and is operated by the Northern Lighthouse Board.

-As of the moment, the lighthouse’s original keeper’s cottage has been turned into a lodge that offers self-catering accommodations.
-It has five bedrooms, a lounge, and a kitchen as well as a private walled garden and access to the beach, making it the perfect holiday destination for families or a group of friends.
+As of the moment, the lighthouses original keepers cottage has been turned into a lodge that offers self-catering accommodation.
+It has five en suite bedrooms, a lounge, a kitchen with a working Aga, a utility room with Miele appliances and an American Fridge Freezer as well as a private walled garden and access to the beach, making it the perfect holiday destination for families or a group of friends.

 And since it is located right at the gateway to the majestic Ardnamurchan Peninsula, it has amazing views of the sparkling waters of the Loch Linnhe, the majestic mountains of Glencoe, and the world-renowned Ben Nevis.